nefanov/pathfinder/applications/RD/Cases.md

 Interprocedural mode means that the context of callee will be analysed during the pattern matching.

 4. Memory operations redundancy detection

-Detect a calls of functions memset, malloc, etc, which are redundant in current context.
+Detect calls of functions memset, malloc, etc, which are redundant in current context.

 Example 1.
 Original code:
 ```C